GIAF Volunteer Policies

 - The minimum age for registered GIAF volunteers is 18.
 No one under 18 will be accepted.

 - Volunteers must be registered in the Department’s Better Impact volunteer management system, a process completed during application.
 Upon registration, each volunteer gains access to an individualised volunteer portal, within which volunteer scheduling takes place.

-- All volunteers must sign the Volunteer Agreement and provide contact details of an individual the Volunteer Department may contact in case of emergency.
+- All volunteers must sign the Volunteer Agreement and Pre-Return to Volunteering Form and provide contact details of an individual the Department may contact in case of emergency.*

 - Volunteers who have satisfactorily completed their duties are entitled to a certificate upon request.

-For more information regarding GIAF Volunteer Department activities, see the Volunteer Handbook 2019, provided in the Document Library section of each volunteer’s Better Impact volunteer portal.
-For any further enquiries, contact the relevant staff person below:
+For more information regarding GIAF Volunteer Department activities, see the Volunteer Handbook 2020, provided in the Files section of each volunteer’s Better Impact volunteer portal.
+For any further enquiries, contact the Volunteer Manager.